vividos/RemotePhotoTool/Sourcecode.md

 building the app):

 - bin: Contains built binaries, including the setup.
+- images: Contains images for the Screenshot.md file
 - intermediate: Contains object files needed by the build to create the app.
 - lib: Contains library files needed by the build to create the app.
+- pages: Contains the github pages html files.
+- scripts: Contains Lua scripts to demo the Lua scripting functions.
 - src: Contains the source code.
+- tools: Contains tools useful while developing.

 ### src folder ###

 The `"src"` folder has the following projects:

 - Base: Contains a base static library with classes common to several other of my projects
-- Base.UnitTest: Unit tests for Base library.
+- Base\Base.UnitTest: Unit tests for Base library.
 - CanonControl: Contains a static library to control the various cameras.
 See below for details.
+- CanonControl\exports: Contains header files with public classes of CanonControl library.
+- CanonEOSShutterCount: Contains a command line tool to read out shutter count of EOS cameras.
 - cppcheck: Tool project to run installed cppcheck tool on all source code to check for coding errors.
 - doxygen: Tool project to run doxygen tool on all source code to generate source documentation.
-- Lua: Contains Lua C sourcecode.
+- Logic: Contains business-logic classes used by RemotePhotoTool and RemoteScriptingEditor.
 - LuaScripting: Contains a static library to enable scripting of remote controlling cameras.
+- LuaScripting\lua-x.x.x: Contains Lua C sourcecode for a specific Lua version.
-- LuaScripting.UnitTest: Unit tests for LuaScripting library.
+- LuaScripting\LuaScripting.UnitTest: Unit tests for LuaScripting library.
 - RemotePhotoTool: The main application.
+- RemotePhotoTool.CameraControl: A C# bindings project (using C++/CLI) to provide functions of the CanonControl library to .NET users.
 - RemotePhotoToolCmdline: Command line application to remote control a camera.
 - RemoteScriptingEditor: Lua scripting editor to debug scripts to remote control a camera.
 - Setup: Contains the setup project.